Apprentice training programme

 Who are we looking for?

-This year we are seeking 10 overhead lines apprentices.
 We are keen to attract highly motivated individuals who are able to demonstrate a practical, hands-on approach combined with enthusiasm, drive and determination.

 - Be 16 years old from the start date